 Someone in my office building asked me to explain what had taken place in the New York primaries on April 13.
-I said it was complicated, and was willing to let it go.
+I said it was complicated and was willing to let it go.

 But then the 2political podcast, featuring Arthur in Auckland, New Zealand, and Jason, in Washington, DC, gave it a go, and I thought I would do the same.
 For their benefit, I should note that the Republicans in this state only list the candidates, four in my Congressional District: Cruz, Kasich, Trump, and Ben Carson, who had dropped out of the race.
 Democrats list the two candidates, Clinton and Sanders, and then the 4 to 7 delegates per Congressional district.
 (The districts may be of a similar population, but the number of Democrats vary).
 This article suggested voting for your candidate, but then voting for a mix of Bernie and Hillary delegates, since it’s unlikely that all of the delegates would go to either candidate.
 This argument made perfect sense to me, but to almost no one else.

 Chris Wallace calls the “bathroom bills” a “solution in search of a problem.”

 In the United States, we’ve been reading about all sorts of laws passed by state legislatures, in North Carolina and Mississippi, and elsewhere that discriminate against LGBT citizens.
-Entertainers such as Bruce Springsteen and Bryan Adams have cancelled concerts there, which I find a good and proper thing to do, as Arthur can explain.
+Entertainers such as Bruce Springsteen and Bryan Adams have canceled concerts there, which I find a good and proper thing to do, as Arthur can explain.

 Transgender people are already using the restrooms that correspond to their gender appearance and almost no one even knows the difference.
 The idea that, suddenly, one has to go by the gender on one’s birth certificate is impractical.
 Will we require that somebody check IDs before they go into the loo?